eitanyaffe/mview/README.md

 - **Genes**: Gene table
 - **Alignments**: Read alignment table

+#### Alignment panel

+The Alignments tab appears as a separate panel when read alignment data is available.
+This panel displays detailed information about read alignments and supports interactive exploration:

+- **Read clicking**: Reads can be clicked directly in the alignment visualization.
+This functionality works only for the bottom alignment profile when multiple alignment profiles are displayed.
+- **Alignment details**: When a read is clicked, the panel shows all alignments for that specific read, including alignment position, quality metrics, and mapping information.
+- **Navigation**: Each alignment entry includes a "Go" button that navigates the view to the specific genomic location of that alignment, automatically setting the zoom and contig selection.

+#### Reads

+The Genes tab provides functionality for exploring gene annotations:

+- **Gene selection**: Click on any gene in the table to select it for detailed viewing or navigation.
+- **Navigate to Gene**: The "Navigate to Gene" button zooms the visualization to the selected gene's location with appropriate padding, making it easy to examine genes of interest in their genomic context.
+- **Gene details**: Use "Show Details" to view comprehensive information about the selected gene, including position, strand, description, and taxonomic annotation when available.

 #### Profile parameters
 The collapsible right panel contains profile-specific settings that are applied in real-time to customize visualization appearance and behavior.